Last Call + Order Refund Giveaway

 Welder Salary by Type and Specialization

 Different welding roles can have very different pay scales.
-Below are typical salary ranges for common welder specializations, sourced from Indeed and Zip Recruiter:
+Below are typical salary ranges for common welder specializations, sourced from Zip Recruiter and the American Welding Society:

 MIG Welder Salary

 Metal Insert Gas (MIG) welding is considered a basic to intermediate process, so pay is moderate compared to other specializations.
-The average hourly wage is $21.53, which translates to about $49,000–$52,000 per year.
+The average hourly wage is $20, which translates to about $41,900 per year.
+It's where most welders start, and it's the foundation for nearly every other specialization.

 TIG Welder Salary